Sweet Potato Farro Salad with Kale

 This post may contain affiliate links.
 Please read my disclosure policy.

-A simple, flavorful farro recipe for any day of the week — a hearty vegetarian farro salad loaded with roasted sweet potatoes, crispy kale leaves and feta cheese in a sweet and tangy balsamic vinaigrette.
+A simple, flavorful dinner salad recipe for any day of the week — a hearty kale and sweet potato farro salad full of roasted sweet potatoes, crispy kale leaves and feta cheese.
+The grains and vegetables are tossed with a balsamic vinaigrette and a creamy lemon tahini sauce drizzle.
 Every bite is a tasty balance of smoky, tangy and sweet!

 To cook farro, bring a large saucepan of water to a boil Add a large pinch of salt and the farro.
 Reduce the heat to a simmer and cook until the grains are plump and tender, usually about 20 minutes.